WebReflection/proxied-node/README.md

   namespace,  // the namespace to proxy to each client match,      // an optional client side URL to match.
-By default is /js/proxied-node.js host,       // an optional host name to use. it's IPv4 / localhost otherwise port,       // an optional  port to use when wss is *not* an instance of WebSocketServer already });
+By default is /js/proxied-node.js host,       // an optional host name to use. it's IPv4 / localhost otherwise port,       // an optional  port to use when wss is an instance of WebSocketServer already });

 // express